Sub-internship: Responsibilities

+Evaluation

 Despite the valuable and distinctive experience of the SI, it has been neglected by medical educators and researchers as an area needing development and standardization.
 At an organizational level, the SI currently lacks the clearly defined curricular goals and rigorous evaluation methodologies found in the third-year clerkship.
 Nevertheless, it is unclear to what extent individual medical schools have addressed the unique educational needs of the SI.
 In an attempt to clarify the structure and requirements of internal medicine SI programs throughout the United States, a survey study was undertaken.